twistlock/sample-code/helm/charts/README.md

 ### Kubernetes client tools

-You will need the `kubectl` command that has been configured for the management of the target Kubernetes cluster.
+You will need a local installation of the `kubectl` command that has been configured for the management of the target Kubernetes cluster.

 ## Installing the Helm chart